The legal test the local authority must apply

 - You have gathered all available professional reports

-- Your grounds of appeal clearly state why the LA was wrong
+- Your grounds of appeal clearly state why the local authority was wrong

-- Your SEND35A states the outcome you want (order the LA to assess)
+- Your SEND35A states the outcome you want (order the local authority to assess)

 - You have your mediation certificate reference number to include in the SEND35A